 For tax years between 2018 and Dec.
 31, 2025, there is no overall limit on itemized deductions.
 The Tax Cuts and Jobs Act of 2017 repealed previous limitations that applied to upper-income taxpayers.

 When claiming the EITC or claiming dependent credits, you’re capped at certain maximums.
-For example, you’re limited to a $3,461 credit for one qualifying child in 2018.
-For credits like the Foreign Tax Credit, the amount you’re eligible for is a fraction comprising the tax paid to non-U.S. tax entities divided by the total amount owed the IRS and entities abroad.
+For example, you’re limited to a $3,618 credit for one qualifying child in 2020.
+For credits like the foreign tax credit, the amount you’re eligible for is a fraction comprising the tax paid to non-U.S. tax entities divided by the total amount owed the IRS and entities abroad.

 Beware these caveats

-Also, if you’re married but filing separate returns, and considering itemizing deductions, your spouse will also have to itemize.
+Also, if you’re married but filing separate returns, and you want to itemize deductions, your spouse will also have to itemize.
 Likewise, if either of you want to use the standard deduction, the other must do the same as well.

 Also for itemizing, you must have well-documented records to claim certain deductions, which is generally more work to prepare than simply claiming the standard deduction.
 For example, if you’re claiming business use of your car, you often need proof in the form of a mileage log delineating business and personal use.